openSUSE/news-o-o/_posts/2010-04-03-opensuse-weekly-news-issue-117-is-out.markdown

     * 8.1 Robert Schweikert:  Into the Cloud

-    * 8.2 Holger Hetterich:  The future of SMB Traffic Analyzer â€“ introducing protocol version 2
+    * 8.2 Holger Hetterich:  The future of SMB Traffic Analyzer – introducing protocol version 2

     * 8.3 Andrew Wafaa:  Blogged about: Community Discussion - Part 3